mRcSchwering/luca/e1_co2_fixing/docs/WL_training.md

 This roughly equates 4-6 cell divisions.
 I assume that cells still have abundant molecules to undergo this amount of divisions before being affected by the medium change.
 As cells are transformed their average genome size increases at the start of adaption phase.
-However, during throughout the run genome sizes usually slowly shrink, especially in later phases.
+However, throughout the run genome sizes usually slowly shrink, especially in later phases.
 This could be the genome-size-dependent killing function taking effect.

 ![](https://raw.githubusercontent.com/mRcSchwering/luca/main/e1_co2_fixing/imgs/WL-pathway-training.png)

 _**Wood-Ljungdahl training runs** Timeseries of batch culture runs of WL pathway training.
 Dashed vertical lines divide initial, adaption, and final phases of each stage.
 Generation, age, growth rate, and genome size show the average over all cells.
 Progress marks the progress from 0 to 1 for each stage._

+As validation, the final state of the final stage was grown in a ChemoStat with only CO2 and E as substrates.
+Cells were grown to average generation 100.

 _**Wood-Ljungdahl training runs** Runs of WL pathway training and validation.
 Each stage is started with successful cells of the previous stage._
 | runname                           | stage   | previous state                      | culturing     |